 Obtain and Review the Relay Settings, Drawings, and Application

-- Obtain and Review the Relay Main Settings
+Upload the Relay Settings

 How to Test Protective Elements